-Have you ever gone out for dinner and had something that was so good, you couldn’t help but want to lick your plate?
+Have you ever gone out for dinner and had something so good that you couldn’t help but want to lick your plate?

 That’s how I feel about mango salsa.
-Long after the homemade tortillas and shredded chicken is gone, I’m still spooning mango salsa on my plate.
+Long after the Homemade Tortillas and Shredded Chicken are gone, I’m still spooning homemade mango salsa onto my plate.

 Yes, it’s that good!